Downtown Master Plan Concept

 Draft Goals and Objectives

-• Consolidate city-provided parking into a district parking strategy to unlock development sites.
+- District Parking - Consolidate parking and utilize district parking strategies to unlock development sites.

 Project Area Boundaries